HA Sustainable Infrastructure Capital, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityHASI finances, invests in, and manages sustainable infrastructure assets across behind-the-meter solar and efficiency, grid-connected renewables, and fuels, transport and nature-based projects.High
+Business qualityHASI finances, invests in, and manages sustainable infrastructure assets across behind-the-meter solar and efficiency, grid-connected renewables, and fuels, transport and nature-based projects, with $16.4 billion of managed assets, a portfolio yield of 9.2%, and new asset yields above 10.5% for eight straight quarters.High

-Risk levelKey risks include interest rate sensitivity, credit losses on project investments, GAAP earnings volatility, policy and regulatory changes, leverage and refinancing risk, and key-person risk during CEO transition.Medium-high
+Risk levelKey risks include interest rate sensitivity, credit losses on project investments, GAAP earnings volatility from HLBV timing, policy and tax equity market uncertainty, leverage and refinancing risk, resi solar delinquency upticks, and the concentration of the Neogenyx and CCH1 growth platforms.Medium-high

-AI confidenceHigh for descriptive facts, audited adjusted EPS, and market data.
+AI confidenceHigh for descriptive facts, audited adjusted EPS, market data, and technical levels.
 Medium for forward scenarios given rate policy uncertainty and asset-level credit outcomes.High data confidence

 Investment certaintyMedium certainty.
 The page frames scenarios and monitoring rules, not a buy or sell instruction.Medium